 Now I have to admit that Nathanael's response is somewhat confusing as well.
 His confession of faith seems a bit too elaborate, a bit too much to have been prompted solely by Jesus' words to him, especially since he was so reluctant to be accepting when talking with Philip.
-Nathanael is quoted as gushing forth with a declaration that Jesus is the Son of God, the King of Israel, and Jesus voices my first thought: "do you believe because I told you that I saw you under the fig tree?"
+Nathanael here is quoted as gushing forth with a declaration that Jesus is the Son of God, the King of Israel, and Jesus voices my first thought: "do you believe because I told you that I saw you under the fig tree?"
 But this time instead of berating Nathanael for his response Jesus promises that Nathanael will see even greater things to come.

-How then can we see in this incident something that helps us grow in our own faith?
+Really confusing, isn't it, when seen in a different light?
+How then can we pull from this incident an insight that helps us grow in our own faith?
 One way is to see in this incident a parallel with how many people came to recognize Jesus for who he was.
 A beginning clue comes from Jesus naming Nathanael as "truly an Israelite."
 Nathanael (who is never mentioned in any other Gospels nor in Acts) can in this be seen as representative of the faithful in Israel, those within Judaism who accepted Jesus as Messiah.
 There is some support for this view in the reference to "angels of God ascending and descending", clearly invoking the image of Jacob at Bethel, where Jacob became Israel.
-And of course this is John's Gospel, and John constantly points us toward the resurrection of Jesus and we note that a "Nathanael of Cana in Galilee" is included in the list of disciples who encountered the risen Jesus.
-An even stronger basis for seeing the parallel between a simple story of a person meeting Jesus and a universal Christian proclamation is seen much more clearly in the original Greek, where the language shifts from a singular 'you' (i.e. Nathanael) to a plural 'you' (Israel) in the last verse, "Very truly, I tell (many) you ..."
-In the conclusion to this episode, Jesus speaks to all, including us.
+And of course we must remember that this is John's Gospel, and John constantly points us toward the resurrection of Jesus and we note that a "Nathanael of Cana in Galilee" is included in the list of disciples who encountered the risen Jesus.
+An even stronger basis for seeing the parallel between a simple story of a person meeting Jesus and a universal Christian proclamation is seen much more clearly in the original Greek, where the language shifts from a singular 'you' (i.e. Nathanael) to a plural 'you' (Israel) in the last verse, "Very truly, I tell (many) you" In the conclusion to this episode, Jesus speaks to all, including us.